-In the current implementation, public key authentication is performed using the DSA algorithm.
-The key length is variable from 512 to 1024 bits, and can be chosen by the user when generating keys.
-The HANDLE.NET software distribution defaults to a 1024 bit key.
+In the current implementation, public key authentication is performed using the DSA or RSA algorithm.
+DSA generally uses a key length of 1024 bits; RSA allows a key length variable from 1024 to 4096 bits or higher, and can be chosen by the user when generating keys.
+The Handle.net software distribution defaults to a 2048 bit RSA key.

 Public key authentication requires two keys: a public key and a private key.
 The public key is stored in a handle to make it available to the public.
 The private key should be securely stored on the computer with the handle client that will be authenticated.
 To prevent unauthorized use of a private key, it can be encrypted using a symmetric algorithm.
-The current implementation of the Handle System uses 56 bit DES for this purpose.
+The current Handle.net implementation of the Handle System uses AES-128 for this purpose.